Join the chalkboard craze with these easy handmade wood slices used as a chalkboard banner. Simply erase and use for any season, celebration or party.

 My village greets visitors and sets the tone for our Christmas home.

 At night the perfect little village of families and homes reminds us of the holy night when we celebrate Jesus’ birth.

 The great thing about this banner is I can just erase the letters and use it for birthdays, parties or a seasonal accent.
 Love it!

-***Edited: I cut my chalkboard banner in half to use with my Christmas mantel and I love the way it turned out!
+If you need a shorter project cut the chalkboard banner wood slices in half and use with a Christmas mantel.
+I love the way it turned out!